pkolaczk/pkolaczk.github.io/_posts/2023-05-21-memory-consumption-of-async.md

 Go has also lost its tiny advantage it had over Rust async in the previous benchmark and now it consumes over 6x more memory than the best Rust program.
-Actually, it hasn't even won with Python (the difference between those two is very small, let's consider it a tie).
+It was also overtaken by Python.

-And the final surprise is that at 10k tasks the memory consumption for some of the runtimes didn't significantly go up from the idle memory use.
-This is e.g. true for C# and Python.
+And the final surprise is that at 10k tasks the memory consumption of .NET didn't significantly go up from the idle memory use.
-Probably those managed runtimes just use preallocated memory.
-Or their idle memory use is so high that 10k tasks is just too few to matter.
+Probably it just uses preallocated memory.
+Or its idle memory use is so high that 10k tasks is just too few to matter.

 ## 100k Tasks